BTNeandertha1/BTDiablo/README.md

    - Replenish Quantity
    - Sockets (1-3)
 - Added Diablo's Soulstone to sell for Dclone Spawn
+- Magic Find Potion adjusted and price reduced
+   - +150% Magic Find and +300% Gold Find for 10 Minutes
 - X RECIPES X
 - Cube 100 Perfect Diamonds + Stamina Potion to create Diablo's Soulstone (New Item to spawn Dclone)
 - Anni Breaks down into 1x Standard of Heros (was 3)